Roaming in Red Wing

 In Pottery Place Mall, the Wisteria Twig tea room serves soups, salads and hot and cold sandwiches.

-The friendly Harbor Bar, on the river across from Levee Park (cross the High Bridge from town and take the first left), serves jerk chicken and burgers and often has live music.
+The friendly Harbor Bar, on the river across from Levee Park (cross the High Bridge from town and take the first left), serves jerk chicken and burgers.
 Its large patio and lawn is a good place to relax with a cold beer on a summer evening.

 There are several places to eat in the St. James Hotel.